The Safest and Most Dangerous Places in Schuyler County, MO: Crime Maps and Statistics

 Is Schuyler County, MO Safe?

-The C grade indicates that the rate of crime is slightly higher than that of the average US county.
-Schuyler County ranks in the 43rd percentile for safety, meaning it is safer than 43% of counties but less safe than 57%.
-This analysis applies only to Schuyler County's official city boundaries.
+The C overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Schuyler County's combined rate is slightly higher than the norm.
+Schuyler County sits in the 43rd percentile, ahead of 43% of counties and behind 57%.
+The grade covers only Schuyler County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Schuyler County is 32.63 per 1,000 residents in the typical year.
-Schuyler County Residents generally consider the northwest part of the county to be the safest.
-Your chance of being a victim of crime in Schuyler County varies by area - ranging from 1 in 23 in the southwest areas to 1 in 50 in the northwest.
+The overall crime rate in Schuyler County is 32.63 per 1,000 residents in a typical year.
+Residents generally consider the northwest part of the county the safest.
+Your chance of being a victim ranges from 1 in 23 in the southwest areas to 1 in 50 in the northwest.

-When looking at total crime counts (rather than per capita rates), the southwest parts of Schuyler County, MO see the most incidents - about 44 per year.
-In contrast, the northwest part of the county has the fewest, with approximately 4 crimes annually.
+Counting total incidents instead of per-capita rates, the southwest parts of Schuyler County, MO report the most crime, about 44 cases per year.
+The northwest part reports the fewest, around 4 per year.

 The Cost of Crime™ in Schuyler County, MO

-The total projected cost of crime in Schuyler County for 2025 is $2,208,526.
-This translates to approximately $612 per resident and $1,984 per household.
-On average, crime-related costs account for 2.6% of the median household income in Schuyler County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Schuyler County for 2025 is $2,208,526, about $612 per resident and $1,984 per household.
+That equals 2.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 51.7%